bioinfo-pf-curie/TMB/README.md

 The option allows to export a vcf file with the tag **TMB_FILTERS** in the **INFO** field.
 This tag therefore contains the reason for which a variant would be filtered.

-## Examples
+## Usage and recommandations

+Here is a list of recommanded parameters for different user cases.

+### Gene Panel

-Let's calculated the TMB on a gene panel vcf file (coding size = 1.9Mb, caller = varscan, annotation = Annovar) with the following criteria:
+Let's calculated the TMB on a gene panel vcf file (coding size = 1.59Mb, caller = varscan, annotation = Annovar) with the following criteria:
-- PASS
 - minDepth at 100X
 - non-synonymous
-- coding
+- coding and splice
-- non polymorphism variants using 1K, gnomAD databases and a minMAF of 0.001
+- non polymorphism variants using 1K, gnomAD databases and a MAF of 0.001

 In this case, a typical usage would be :